mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/ESP32_P4_WT9932P4/README.md

 A similar test with an **ESP32-C5 DevKit V2.0** can be found in the folder [ESP32_C5](../ESP32_C5_DevKit_V2.0/README.md).

-A cheap Aliexpress display, tested with an ESP32-P4 WT9932P4-TINY, Arduino IDE 2.3.10 and a modified TFT_eSPI 2.5.43 library.
+A cheap Aliexpress display, tested with an ESP32-P4 WT9932P4-TINY, Arduino IDE 2.3.10, a modified TFT_eSPI 2.5.43 library and and a modified LovyanGFX 1.2.29 library.

 **Board Package :** esp32 3.3.11